Shenzhen College of International Education

 High School Affiliated to Shanghai Jiao Tong University, Shanghai

 At Notre Dame, I am a member of the Chinese Student and Scholar Association.
-I performed as part of a fashion show in Asian Allure, which offered me an opportunity to learn more about multiple cultures.
+During my freshman year, I performed in a fashion show in Asian Allure, which provided me an opportunity to learn more about multiple cultures.
+I served as an international ambassador at the International Students and Scholars Affairs (ISSA) office.
+I assisted in organizing the Welcome Weekend for incoming freshmen and monthly social events with various interesting themes.
+It has been a wonderful experience working with peers from different parts of the world.

 Kaohsiung American School, Kaosiung